ThDilos/ThDilos.Fox.Origin/README.md

 	Trigger a shaking water effect like wolf when soaked.
 	Will not trigger the shaking water effect if you are sneaking, in case you want to hide from something...

-	Will also trigger a shaking snow effect when snowed (Had no idea how to test in snow so it won't work for that...)
+	Will also trigger a shaking snow effect when snowed.

 	Water/powder snow in Cauldron only trigger shaking if block_state level > 1

+	The shaking effects only take place if the respective counter does not increase for 0.5s, so that you wont spam shaking by holding space in powder snow and water.

 	Evaporation:
 	When no longer in-rain, water, powdered_snow, trigger a natural evaporation that remove rain/snow counter by 1 every second in the span of 100s